-Car bomb kills 25 people outside Afghanistan bank
+Car bomb kills 30 people outside Afghanistan bank

 "Both civilians and police are among the victims who had gone to the bank to collect their salaries," said Mohammad Karim Atal, the head of the local provincial council.

-About 38 others were injured during the blast and were hospitalized, Atal said.
-No group has claimed responsibility for the attack.
+About 60 others were injured during the blast and were hospitalized, Zwak said.

 Helmand province has been the site of intense conflict between the Taliban and Afghan and NATO security forces.
 Thousands of civilians and soldiers have died in recent years.